 Classification Performance Metrics

 Cortex publishes four well-known performance metrics for each Future Events pipeline.
-All metrics are computed on a test set — that is, a random subset of your uploaded labels that Cortex withheld from training.
+Each of these metrics is computed on a test set — that is, a random subset of your uploaded labels that Cortex withheld from training.
 This allows us to measure performance on data your pipeline has never seen before.

-To frame these metrics in real terms, consider a Future Events pipeline which predicts each user’s likelihood of being a homeowner (positive group), as opposed to a non-homeowner (negative group).
+To frame these metrics in real terms, consider a Classification pipeline which predicts each user’s likelihood of being a homeowner (positive group), as opposed to a non-homeowner (negative group).
 Note however that your Cortex account can be configured to make predictions about any type of object tied to your event data (e.g. commerce items, media content, home listings, etc.).

 AUC (or AUROC, short for Area Under the Receiver Operating Characteristics curve) is one of the most commonly-used measures of classification performance.
 It is represented as a percentage from 0-100%.
 The higher your pipeline’s AUC, the better its predictive power.

 AUC is derived from the ROC curve (read here for more details), but can be interpreted in a more intuitive way: if a positive and negative label are both drawn at random, what is the probability that the positive label was given a higher prediction than the negative label?
-In our example above, a positive label is a user who purchased within 14 days, while a negative label is a user who did not end up purchasing in the window.
+In our example above, a positive label is a user who is a known homeowner, while a negative label is a user who is known not to be a homeowner.

 Of all the users that your pipeline predicted to be in the positive class, what percentage were actually in the positive class?
-In terms of our example, of all the users predicted to purchase within 14 days, what percent actually did?
+In terms of our example, of all the users predicted to be a homeowner, what percent actually are?
 Read here for more details.

 Of all the users that were actually in the positive class, what percentage did your pipeline predict to be in the positive class?
-In terms of our example, of all the users who purchased within 14 days, what percent were predicted to do so?
+In terms of our example, of all the users who is a known homeowner, what percent were predicted as such?
 Read here for more details.

 What percent of all users did your pipeline classify correctly across both the positive and negative classes?
-In terms of our example, what percent of all predictions were correct (for both users who were and were not predicted to purchase)?
+In terms of our example, what percent of all predictions were correct (for both users who were and were not predicted to be homeowners)?
 Read here for more details.